MiKTeX/miktex/README.md

   * `$HOME/miktex`

     Use this prefix, if you want to install MiKTeX just for yourself.
-    No administrative privileges are required.
+    No administrator privileges are required.

   * `/opt/miktex`